syncfusion-content/maui-docs/MAUI/Calendar/selections.md

 ![Backward range selection in .NET MAUI Calendar.](images/selection/maui-backward-range-selection.png)

 #### Range Selection Direction - Both
-If the `RangeSelectionDirection` property to `Both` allows you to extend the selection from the selected range.
-Then the tapped date is considered based on (if the date is nearby start date then start date is updated, else if the date is nearby end date then end date is updated, else if in-between the start and end date and both have same distance then the start date is updated.
+If you set the `RangeSelectionDirection` property to `Both`, you can extend the selection from the selected range.
+Then, the tapped date is considered based on the (if the date is nearby the start date, then the start date is updated, else if the date is nearby the end date, then the end date is updated, else if in-between the start and end date and both have the same distance, then the start date is updated).

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}